pola-rs/polars/README.md

 Install the latest polars version with:

 ```
+# Install Polars only.
+$ pip3 install -U 'polars'

+# Install Polars and numpy.
+$ pip3 install -U 'polars[numpy]'

+# Install Polars and pyarrow/pandas/numpy to be able to convert to/from pandas and/or read data with pyarrow.
 $ pip3 install -U 'polars[pyarrow]'

+# Install Polars and pyarrow/pandas/numpy and fsspec (read from e.g. remote filesystems, compressed files).
+$ pip3 install -U 'polars[pyarrow,fsspec]'

+# Install Polars and connectorx (read data from SQL databases).
+$ pip3 install -U 'polars[connectorx]'

+# Install Polars and xlsx2csv (read data from Excel).
+$ pip3 install -U 'polars[xlsx2csv]'

+# Install Polars and pytz (for timezone support).
+$ pip3 install -U 'polars[pytz]'
 ```

 Releases happen quite often (weekly / every few days) at the moment, so updating polars regularly to get the latest bugfixes / features might not be a bad idea.